Heart of a Samurai: Plot

 Heart of a Samurai is based on the real story of a Japanese boy, who is believed to have been one of the first Japanese people to land in America.
 In 1841, Manjiro Nakahama, a young fisherman at the age of fourteen, lived in a remote, poor fishing village in Japan.
 He dreamed of being a Samurai, a royal title bequeathed solely by inheritance.
 The fishing ship he worked on encountered a storm and ended up drifting out to the sea until it landed on an island which he and the crew named "Bird Island".

 After months staying on the island, Manjiro and his crew were rescued by Captain Whitfield, aboard the John Howland, an America whaleship.
 Manjiro caught whales and quickly gained Captain Whitfield's admiration.
 By the time they reached Hawaii, the duo had developed a special relationship.
 Captain Whitfield wanted to adopt Manjiro and go back to America with him.
-In spite of the Japanese empire having portrayed foreigners as evil and barbarians, Manjiro was determined to see a new world through his adventure by stepping out of his comfort zone and leaving his crew members behind.
+In spite of the Japanese empire having portrayed foreigners as evil and barbarians, Manjiro was determined to see a new world through his adventure by stepping out of his comfort zone andleaving his crew members behind.
 Upon landing in America, Manjiro found the majority of Americans he encountered had shown kindness toward him, however, some others discriminated against him as a foreigner.
 He worked hard at school and took care of his new family while Captain Whitfield was at sea.

 Finally, after a few years a chance to go home appeared, he quickly jumped on it.
 On his return to Japan, he was imprisoned for being a “spy” of a foreign country.
 Japan had isolated itself from the world for more than two hundred years by then.
-As the Japanese dynasty changed, the new emperor admired Manjiro's knowledge of the world and of the English language and made him become the teacher for his children.
-Eventually, Manjiro taught English, Maths, sea navigation, and shipbuilding; he wrote and translated English books into Japanese.
-Gradually, he initiated the whaling industry to Japan and became an interpreter of the first Japanese Embassy.
-Manjiro's influence on the political powers eventually led to the end of Japan's isolationism in 1854.
-Manjiro, in a rare honor, was awarded the title of Samurai, despite having been born a fisherman.
+But soon the Japanese Dynasty welcomed him and made him do numerous important tasks.